GeorgeTsakoumakis/barcode-generator-and-excel-to-pdf/README.md

 2. Change the filename and path where asked to
 3. Change the cell where asked to
 4. Change the data where asked to
-5. Change the pdf filename where asked to
-6. Create a venv before installing the required packages
+5. Create a venv before installing the required packages